edchelstephens/upskilling/aws/virtual_private_cloud(vpc)/vpc.md

    # Public subnet for web server and Private subnet for database server
    - They shoud be in the same availability zone for accessibility and also, it will incur much cost, generally about 1 cent per GB

+   # A subnet can only be in one and only one availability zone